-Mr. Shapiro is a member of the Executive Committee of the American Association of Jewish Lawyers and Jurists (AAJLJ), the nation's leading professional organization of Jewish lawyers and jurists, and he is the Co-Chair of the AAJLJ's First Amendment/Religious Liberties Committee.
-He was named to the Super Lawyers New York Metro "Rising Stars" list for 2016 in the category of Constitutional Law in 2016 and 2017, and he has been honored as one of The Jewish Week's "36 under 36" up-and-coming leaders in the Jewish community in 2014 for his work on a number of high-profile pro bono cases.
+Mr. Shapiro was named as a Super Lawyers New York Metro "Rising Star" in the category of Constitutional Law in 2016 and 2017, and he has been honored as one of The Jewish Week's "36 under 36" up-and-coming leaders in the Jewish community for his work on a number of high-profile pro bono cases.
+He is a member of the Executive Committee of the American Association of Jewish Lawyers and Jurists (AAJLJ), the nation's leading professional organization of Jewish lawyers and jurists, and he is the Co-Chair of the AAJLJ's First Amendment/Religious Liberties Committee.
 Mr. Shapiro was also twice nominated for the Frank Wheat Award, given to Gibson Dunn lawyers who demonstrate leadership and obtain significant results for their pro bono clients, and was awarded for "outstanding service to the goals and objectives" of NACDL for his work on an amicus brief submitted on its behalf to the U.S. Supreme Court in Burt v.
 Titlow.